 - The tenant and the landlord reach an agreement allowing the tenant to break the lease.

 - The tenant is running away from domestic/ sexual abuse.

 - The tenant assigns the property to another person to continue until the end of the lease.
-In this case, you can refuse renting the unit to another tenant if there is a good reason such as a low credit score.
+In this case, you can refuse to rent the unit to another tenant if there is a good reason, such as a low credit score.

 - If you do not respond to a tenant’s request to assign the rental space in seven days or reject a new assignment is enough to allow the tenant to issue Form N9 (Notice To End the Tenancy).
 The form should be issued within 30 days after the date of the request.

 When is a Landlord Allowed to Break Lease?